peterkuma/django-attach/README.md

 -----------

 AttachmentInline displays a list of attachments on a model change page.
-Attachments can be added by clicking the `Attach file` button, and removed by clicking a cross next to a file name.
+Attachments are added by clicking the `Attach file` button.
+They can renamed, removed and reverted.
+Changes are applied when the form is saved.

 ![](https://github.com/peterkuma/django-attach/raw/master/screenshots/1.png)